 Writers, Let’s Embrace the New Era of the Entrepreneur!

-Times have changed.
-The world is not what it was only a few decades ago.
-As the population of the world approaches 7 billion people, 3 billion people are employed and over 200 million are unemployed, according to The Global Employment Trends Report 2012.
-Think about this for a moment — 200 million unemployed people is an incredible figure.
+Think about this for a moment — millions of people around the world are unemployed.
 If you are currently job hunting, there is no denying that this is a challenging time to be looking for work.

 If you are already employed and have a secure job you love, there's no guarantee that your current job will exist five years from now.
 Working for one company for most or all of your career-life is a dying model.
 Industries are struggling in current harsh economic times and many companies are shutting down.
 Millions of people in white collar jobs now live in perpetual fear of losing their jobs.